The policies management console allows you to review the list of existing policies, update, delete, or create new ones.

 And the action you can define for Enrollment event:

 - Require Device Pairing Forces the user to pair their mobile device when they're authenticating for the first time or if one is not currently paired.

-For example if the conditions for 5 policies are met and one of them is set to execute the "Automatically Reject" action, then the user will be rejected no matter what action is specified for the other policies.
+For example, if five different policies match the current conditions and one of them is set to execute "Automatically Reject" action, then the user will be rejected no matter what action is specified for the other policies.